cdcasey/12gov3/posts/2019-04-09-whats-processed-food/index.md

   - "series"
 coverImage: "./Ep_012SQ_processedfood.jpg"
 slug: "whats-processed-food"
-excerpt: "It's another Catherine episode!
-Hallie and Catherine discuss what exactly a processed food is, how they started, and if they're good for you.
+excerpt: "It’s another Catherine episode!
+Hallie and Catherine discuss what exactly a processed food is, how they started, and if they’re good for you.
 We learn what food processing has to do with urban growth, how the military played a part, and how much Catherine and Hallie both love hummus"
 ---

 It’s another Catherine episode!
-Hallie and Catherine discuss what exactly a processed food is, how they started, and if they're good for you.
+Hallie and Catherine discuss what exactly a processed food is, how they started, and if they’re good for you.
 We learn what food processing has to do with urban growth, how the military played a part, and how much Catherine and Hallie both love hummus.

 **Connect with us!**
 [twitter.com/onetogrowonpod](http://twitter.com/onetogrowonpod)